 Hello, world!

 As usual, we will use the good old "Hello, world!" as our very first example.
 We will begin with the code, and then we'll do a bit of explanation afterwards.
-If you haven't already done so, you should create a new website project in Visual Web Developer, based on the AJAX-Enabled website template.
-The current code will look like ordinary ASP.NET, with a few new web controls.
-The markup:
+If you haven't already done so, you should create a new ASP.NET website project in Visual Studio Express 2012.
+The IDE will create a Default.aspx and Default.aspx.cs file for you, which will look just like any other ASP.NET enabled page.
+Let's add some AJAX to it:

 <%@ Page Language="C#" AutoEventWireup="true" CodeFile="Default.aspx.cs" Inherits="_Default" %>